code-423n4/2024-02-ai-arena/README.md

 	- For example, let's say there are two player
 - **NOTE**: The asymmetry in point increase/decrease as well as *$NRNs* gained vs potentially lost is an intentional design in our economy.

-## Attack ideas (Where to look for bugs)

-*List specific areas to address - see [this blog post](https://medium.com/code4rena/the-security-council-elections-within-the-arbitrum-dao-a-comprehensive-guide-aa6d001aae60#9adb) for an example*

-## Main invariants

-*Describe the project's main invariants (properties that should NEVER EVER be broken).*

 ## Scoping Details

 ```